☰︎

 Paulo Bittencourt, in the dressing room of the Akademie Theater, in Vienna, Austria (1998)

-With coworkers, in another play of the Akademie Theater (1988).
+With fellow actors, in another play of the Akademie Theater (1988).
 The bespectacled gentleman was an icon of Austrian theater.

 Paulo Bittencourt, playing Guglielmo, from the opera “Così Fan Tutte”, by Wolfgang Amadeus Mozart, at the Stadttheater, in Baden, Austria (1999)